-There are ticket offices at Plitvice Lakes Entrance 1 and Entrance 2.
-There are 1 and 2-day passes available.
+Tickets are available for 1 and 2-day passes.
 Plitvice Lakes ticket costs vary by season and visitor’s age.
-See the official website for current price of admission.
+See the official website for current price of admission and for purchase.

 Plitvice Lakes is located on the Croatian interior, but is still easily accessible via organized tour, private guide, personal vehicle or public transportation.

 If self-driving to Plitvice Lakes, use Google Maps for directions.
 The main parking lot for the park is across the street from Plitvice Lakes Entrance 1.